WarnerMedia opens regional hub in Singapore

 Major media company WarnerMedia has opened a regional hub in Singapore and will be launching its premium HBO Max platform in Asia.

-This is significant for Singapore's media companies, said Minister for Communications and Information Josephine Teo at the opening yesterday.
+This is significant for Singapore’s media companies, said Minister for Communications and Information Josephine Teo at the opening on Friday (Sept 24).

 By working with local professionals and companies to produce original content, WarnerMedia will open this region to the rest of the world, she said at the corporation’s premises in Solaris, at the Fusionopolis technology and media business park.